xg01/elden-ring-theorycrafting/README.md

 # elden-ring-theorycrafting
-A collection of data and optimization algorithms to gather insights for build customization
+An in-progress collection of data and optimization algorithms to gather insights for build customization